jef-fortunahamid/CaseStudy1_DannysDiner/README.md

 FROM first_purchase_after_membership
 WHERE purchase_rank = 1;
 ```
+- We created a CTE named 'first_purchase_after_membership' and used the 'RANK()' window function.
+RANK() OVER (PARTITION BY sales.customer_id ORDER BY sales.order_date) AS purchase_rank: This window function ranks each customer's purchases in chronological order.
+The earliest purchase after becoming a member gets a rank of 1.
+Then filtered with 'WHERE sales.order_date >= members.join_date', to select dates on or after the join date.
+- We joined three different tables, 'dannys_diner.sales' and 'dannys_diner.members' based on 'members.customer_id = sales.customer_id', and 'dannys_diner.sales' and 'dannys_diner.menu' based on 'sales.product_id = menu.product_id'.
+We used the INNER JOIN as we only wanted the records where there's a matching 'customer_id' and 'product_id' in both tables.
+- On the main query, we filtered the results to only include the first purchase made by each customer after joining as a member with 'WHERE purchase_rank = 1'.

 ![image](https://github.com/jef-fortunahamid/CaseStudy1_DannysDiner/assets/125134025/3a1d483e-495f-457e-9422-154c0416c7c2)

-> Which menu item(s) was(were) purchased just before the customer became a member and when?
+> 7. Which menu item(s) was(were) purchased just before the customer became a member and when?
 ```sql
 WITH purchase_before_membership AS (
   SELECT